French style versus Made in France

 From price to value, the consequence is that we may buy less.
 Every purchase will now carry more meaning.
 And from a long-term perspective, buying high-quality, authentic products that last will ultimately be cheaper.
 Of course, we won't stop buying into cheap trends.
 But we’ll move towards a more balanced shopping behavior, including purchases with purpose.

-French little luxuries
+Little French luxuries

 I would now like to debunk some common misconceptions.
-The first: authenticity is only available from luxury brands.
+The first: 'authenticity is only available from luxury brands'.
 Let's take the example of France.
 It's true that renowned French luxury brands have always kept their creative process entirely in France.
 They pursue French tradition and are the ambassadors of the French art of living.
 But they’re not the only ones!
 There are also thousands of smaller brands and independent artisans producing authentic French goods.
 I think of their items as “little luxuries,” allowing people to experience the luxury of owning an exquisite French product at a fair and accessible price.

-A second misconception that really annoys me: if it's pricey, it's authentic.
+A second misconception that really annoys me: 'if it's pricey, it's authentic'.
 Unfortunately, there are many high-end brands misleading consumers.
 They may espouse authentic French storytelling while manufacturing products in Asia or Eastern Europe.
-When I buy a $15 striped jersey, I know it's not an authentic French t-shirt - I'm buying into French style and inspiration.
+When I buy a $15 striped jersey, I know it's not an authentic French t-shirt: I'm buying into French style and inspiration.
 But if the t-shirt costs $50, I expect much more from the brand in terms of quality and origin.

-So always be suspicious of the claims 'Designed in France' and 'French style' - whatever you're about to buy may not be that high of quality.
+So be always suspicious of the claims 'Designed in France' and 'French style': whatever you're about to buy may not be that high of quality.
 If you’re ever unsure, don’t hesitate to ask the store, 'Is it really French?'